gearoenix/gearoenix/README.md

 sometimes cause some unexpected results and It can slow down (or sometimes stop) code intelligences of the IDEs), so I'm try to not use them most of the times.

+## GPU Memory management

+GPU APIs (like Vulkan, Metal, ...) lake lots of necessary features for memory management (e.g. `memmove`, etc) so writing a full featured memory manager in these APIs is sometimes very costly and in most of the cases can even have several performance penalties.
+In Gearoenix, I tried to develop a customized memory manager that does not do some of the performance costing stuffs that other available memory allocators do, like memory consolidation, collocation and expansion.
+The Idea behind Gearoenix GPU memory management is:
+- Performance of allocating and deallocating.
+- Minimizing any external or internal synchronization cost.
+- Removing memory waste in auxiliary memory in RAM.
+- Trade off between fragmentation and performance.

+It adds some responsibilities on the hands of game developers:
+- It puts deallocation in the hands of the user of allocated memory instead of doing deallocation via reference counting or other stuffs.
+- If a game developer wants to use VRAM he/she must specify amount of the memory he/she is going to use, because Gearoenix does not do any expansion in VRAM.

+(Disclaimer: this allocator is not the best general purpose solution but it is good enough for the use of Gearoenix.)

+## License
+You can do whatever you want to do as long as you take responsibility of all of its consequences, **But** If you used it and it was useful for you, please make an acknowledgment and promotion for this project and me, I'm really need that because I'm currently seeking for a job in the graphic and game-engine fields.